SSCAP: Self-supervised Co-occurrence Action Parsing for Unsupervised Temporal Action Segmentation: Experiments

 \subsection{Comparison with SOTA}

-We compare our approach with SOTA solutions on Breakfast in Table~\ref{tab:actionsegmentationBreakfast}, 50Salads in Table~\ref{tab:actionsegmentationSalads} and FineGym in Table~\ref{tab:actionsegmentationFineGym}.
-For all the datasets, We use SpeedNet~\cite{speednet} trained on the Kinetics-400~\cite{i3d} as the feature for our CAP algorithm.
-Details on feature comparison can be referred to the Section~\ref{sec:abfeature}.
-We can see our method achieves SOTA performance on both Breakfast and 50Salads datasets under unsupervised setting, with around 22\% and 14\% improvement on MoF correspondingly.
-Our method on Breakfast even outperforms most of the weakly-supervised solutions.
+We compare our SSCAP with SOTA solutions on Breakfast in Table~\ref{tab:actionsegmentationBreakfast}, 50Salads in Table~\ref{tab:actionsegmentationSalads} and FineGym in Table~\ref{tab:actionsegmentationFineGym}.
+For all the datasets, We use SpeedNet~\cite{speednet} trained on the Kinetics-400~\cite{i3d} as the self-supervised feature in our SSCAP.
+Details on feature comparison can be found in Section~\ref{sec:abfeature}.
+We can see SSCAP achieves SOTA performance on both Breakfast and 50Salads datasets in the unsupervised setting.
+SSCAP on Breakfast even outperforms most of the weakly-supervised solutions.

 Since FineGym is new and we are the first to conduct action segmentation on it, there is no existing related results yet.
 We generate the baseline by running the SOTA apporach~\cite{kukleva2019unsupervisedtemporalembedding} on FineGym.
-We can see that on this emerging and more challenging dataset, our solution achieves even more improvement (127\% on MoF and 78\% on F1) comparing to the SOTA solution, demonstrating the effectiveness of our designed solution in handling videos with more complex structures.
-Overall the consistent improvement across all the benchmarks shows that our approach is able to be generalized to different cases.
+We can see that on this challenging dataset, SSCAP achieves significant improvement on both MoF and F1 compared to the baseline solution, demonstrating the effectiveness of our designed solution in handling videos with more complex structures.
+Overall the consistent improvement across all the benchmarks shows that our approach is able to generalize to different cases.